ankita7833/Sales-Performance-Forecasting/README.md

 5. Top 10 Products by Sales
 6. Actual vs Predicted Monthly Sales

+The charts are saved in the `outputs` folder.

-### Statistical Analysis
+## Statistical Summary

-Key Sales statistics:
+The main statistics for Sales are:

-- Mean: 230.77
+- Mean Sales: 230.77
-- Median: 54.49
+- Median Sales: 54.49
 - Standard Deviation: 626.65
-- Minimum: 0.444
+- Minimum Sales: 0.444
-- Maximum: 22,638.48
+- Maximum Sales: 22,638.48

+The mean is higher than the median, which shows that some orders have much higher sales values and increase the average.

-### Machine Learning
+## Machine Learning

+For sales forecasting, the monthly sales data was used.

-Two regression models were evaluated:
+Two regression models were tested:

+- Linear Regression
+- Random Forest Regression

+The models were evaluated using RMSE and R² score.

 | Model | RMSE | R² |
 |---|---:|---:|
 | Linear Regression | 23,619.29 | 0.0332 |
 | Random Forest Regression | 16,094.10 | 0.5511 |

-The Random Forest model performed better and was selected as the final model.
+The Random Forest model performed better than Linear Regression based on the RMSE and R² results.

 ## Key Findings

+Some important findings from the analysis are:

-- Technology generated the highest category sales: 827,455.87.
+- Technology was the best-performing category with total sales of 827,455.87.
-- West was the highest-performing region: 710,219.68.
+- West was the best-performing region with total sales of 710,219.68.
-- Canon imageCLASS 2200 Advanced Copier was the top-selling product: 61,599.82.
+- Canon imageCLASS 2200 Advanced Copier was the top-selling product with sales of 61,599.82.
-- November 2018 recorded the highest monthly sales: 117,938.15.
+- November 2018 had the highest monthly sales of 117,938.15.
+- February 2015 had the lowest monthly sales of 4,519.89.

-## Business Recommendations
+## Recommendations

+Based on the analysis, some recommendations are:

-- Focus inventory and promotions on Technology products.
+- Focus more on Technology products because they have the highest sales.
-- Investigate opportunities to improve South-region performance.
+- Study the reasons for lower sales in the South region and try to improve its performance.
-- Prioritize high-performing products.
+- Keep sufficient stock of products that have high sales.
-- Prepare inventory and marketing for high-demand periods.
+- Plan promotions and inventory according to high-demand periods.
-- Improve forecasting by incorporating additional business variables.
+- Future forecasting can be improved by using more business-related features.

 ## Project Structure